Frequently Asked Questions

 1. Enable Avahi on both subnets (install Avahi modules on OpenWRT or pfSense).

-2. Enable UDP traffic from ESPHome node’s subnet to 224.0.0.251/32 on port 5353.
+2. Enable UDP traffic from your ESPHome device’s subnet to 224.0.0.251/32 on port 5353.

 Notes on disabling mDNS

-Some of ESPHome’s functionalities rely on mDNS, so naturally disabling it will cause these features to stop working.
-Generally speaking, disabling mDNS without setting a static IP address (or a static DHCP lease) is bound to cause problems.
-This is due to the fact that mDNS is used to find the IP address of each ESPHome nodes.
+Generally speaking, disabling mDNS without setting a static IP address (or a static DHCP lease) is bound to cause problems – mDNS is used to determine the IP address of each ESPHome node.

-• You will not be able to use the node’s hostname to ping, find it’s IP address or connect to it.
+• You will not be able to use the node’s hostname to ping, find it’s IP address or otherwise connect to it.

-Always back up all your files!
+Always back up your files!

 Why shouldn’t I use underscores in my device name?

-The top level name: field in your .yaml file defines the node name(/hostname) on the local network.
-According to RFC1912, underscore characters (_) in hostnames are not valid.
-In reality some local DNS/DHCP setups will be ok with underscores and some will not.
-If connecting via a static IP address, there will probably be no issues.
-In some cases, initial setup using an underscore works, but later the connection might fail when Home Assistant restarts or if you change router hardware.
-Recommendation: use hyphen (-) instead of underscore if you can.
+The top level name: field in your .yaml configuration file defines the node name (“hostname”) on the local network.
+According to RFC1912, underscore (_) characters in hostnames are not valid.
+In practice, some DNS/DHCP setups may work correctly with underscores while others will not.
+If you’re using static IP addresses, you’re unlikely to encounter any issues.
+In some cases, initial setup may work, but connections might fail when Home Assistant restarts or if you change router hardware.

 Important: follow these instructions to use the use_address parameter when renaming a live device, as the connection to an existing device will only work with the old name until the name change is complete.